Approximating Electoral Control Problems: Preliminaries

-\item[Weighted Voters:] In the weighted electoral control setting, the input also contains a function mapping each vote $v$ to a positive integer $w(v)$.
-Under plurality each candidate receives $w(v)$ points for each voter $v$ that ranks them first, under approval each candidate receives $w(v)$ points for each voters $v$ that approves them, and under Condorcet each pairwise contest (using weighted voters) can be interpreted as a weighted two-candidate plurality election.
+\item[Weighted Votes:] In the weighted electoral control setting, the input also contains a function mapping each vote $v$ to a positive integer $w(v)$.
+Under plurality each candidate receives $w(v)$ points for each vote $v$ that ranks them first, under approval each candidate receives $w(v)$ points for each vote $v$ that approves them, and under Condorcet each pairwise contest can be interpreted as a weighted plurality election.
 The problems in Definition~\ref{d:control-types} are all unweighted, and in our paper, we will give results for both weighted and unweighted control problems.
 To refer to the weighted version of a control problem, we add the suffix ``-weighted.'' \end{description}

 To our knowledge, the earliest comprehensive study of weighted electoral control was done by Faliszewski, Hemaspaandra, and Hemaspaandra~\cite{fal-hem-hem:j:weighted-control}, even though several earlier theses (e.g., \cite{bre:msthesis:approximations,rus:msthesis:borda,lin:thesis:elections}) had been discussing the notion.